wennewman/wecipes/src/recipes/mexiMeat/mexiMeat.md

 date: "2020-08-17"
 categories: "dinner"
 credit: "Me"
 description: "Totes made this up too.
 When I use cumin and coriander I toast the seeds in a dry frying pan and grind up in my portal and vessel.
-You can just use it already ground out of a packet if you cbf with that fuss."
+You can just use it already ground out of a packet if you cbf with that fuss"
 ---
 ###Ingredients
 500g beef mince